 Limiting the water taken from at-risk groundwater sources helps protect the long-term sustainability of water in NSW.

 If you exceed your bore extraction limit, you risk reducing the water available for your neighbours and the environment.

 Over-extraction can also affect groundwater-dependent vegetation and ecosystems.

 What happens if you don't comply?

 It is against the law to exceed your bore extraction limit.
-Individuals found guilty of breaching these laws may be required to pay up to 5 times the value of water illegally taken and face prison terms of up to 2 years.
+Individuals found guilty of breaking these laws may have to pay up to 5 times the value of the water they took illegally.
+They may also face prison terms of up to 2 years.
 Higher maximum penalties apply to corporations.

 We can suspend or cancel licences and approvals for serious breaches of their terms and conditions.